eportet/CryptoLock/README.md

    > eth.syncing // Use to track progress of sync
    > eth.personal.NewAccount() // Use to create account for identification in the Ethereum Network
    ```

+   *Note: The installation of the Blockchain will take around 1.5 days.
+We recommend going to Step 7 during this time and installing Ethereum Wallet.*

    *Note: At this time the latest build is for v1.8.3.*